 5. Cruise on the Limmat

-Cruising on a Limmat with the glazed roof boats would be a memorable way to spend your day in Zurich.
+Cruising on the Limmat with glazed roof boats would be a memorable way to spend your day in Zurich.
 ZSG (Zürichsee Schifffahrtsgesellschaft) offers river cruises starting from Landesmuseum (Swiss National Museum) through the Grossmünster and Old Town until Zürichhorn.
 The ride lasts for 30 minutes.
 The entire round trip lasts approximately an hour.

 6. Stargaze at Urania-Sternwarte